Note: Some links to federal government websites may be broken due to presidential executive orders.

 Teens, young adults, and their health care providers shared their thoughts and feedback on adolescent health care in Washington.

 Youth-serving health care providers shared their thoughts and feedback through two provider engagement activities: a provider-facing survey and a series of listening sessions.
-We are analyzing data and will publish a report of findings and recommendations in fall 2024.
+We are analyzing data and will publish a report of findings and recommendations in 2025.

-What will we do with the feedback we receive?
+What will we do with the feedback we received?

-We will use the findings from the surveys and listening sessions to guide and shape DOH’s adolescent health program and the adolescent health domain of DOH’s Maternal Child Health Block Grant (MCHBG).
+We will use the findings to guide and shape DOH’s adolescent health program and the adolescent health domain of DOH’s Maternal Child Health Block Grant (MCHBG).
 This will include planning trainings and technical assistance for youth-serving health care providers, implementing new and improving existing adolescent health programming (like the new Teen Health Hub WA), and developing a new Youth-Friendly Certification.
 We will also share a summary of findings with key partners, providers, and teens and young adults.

 You can still share your questions, thoughts, ideas, opinions, and recommendations on adolescent health care by emailing us at adolescenthealthunit@doh.wa.gov.